cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

     of the private key `skR` is assured that the ephemeral shared key is known only to the holder of the private key corresponding to `pkS`
-  - Nenc: The length in octets of an encapsulated key from this KEM
+  - Nenc: The length in bytes of an encapsulated key from this KEM
-  - Npk: The length in octets of a public key for this KEM
+  - Npk: The length in bytes of a public key for this KEM

 * A Key Derivation Function:
   - Hash(m): Compute the cryptographic hash of input message `m`
-  - Extract(salt, IKM): Extract a pseudorandom key of fixed length from input keying material `IKM` and an optional octet string `salt`
+  - Extract(salt, IKM): Extract a pseudorandom key of fixed length from input keying material `IKM` and an optional byte string `salt`
   - Expand(PRK, info, L): Expand a pseudorandom key `PRK` using optional string `info` into `L` bytes of output keying material